Juliette Pary: Biography

-In 1940 Pary and her husband run away from the German to Moissac, where they managed a Zionism youth camp.

-In 1942 they escaped to Switzerland, there she helped to save Jewish orphans.

-By 1944 she returned to France and become a liaison officer for the Ministry of Prisoners, Deportees, and Refugees.
-In 1946 she published poems In German.
-In 1948 she published her experiences in the summer camps between the war in the book Law and freedom (Droit et liberté).
+In 1940 Pary and her husband Isaac Pougatch escaped from the Germans to Moissac, where they managed an agricultural farm based on Zionist principals attached to the Jewish Children's Home in the town.
+In 1942 they escaped to Switzerland, and there she once again helped to save Jewish orphans.
+By 1944 she had returned to France and become a liaison officer for the Ministry of Prisoners, Deportees, and Refugees.
+In 1946 she published poems in German.
+In 1948 she published her experiences in the summer camps in the inter-war years in the book Law and freedom (Droit et liberté).
 In 1949 she got divorced.